admiraltyio/multicluster-controller/README.md

 }
 ```

-1. Multicluster-controller uses kubeconfig contexts to _connect_ to multiple clusters.
-It also uses context names to _identify_ clusters, because Kubernetes clusters are unaware of their names at the moment; even though apimachinery's `ObjectMeta` struct has a `ClusterName` field, it ["is not set anywhere right now and apiserver is going to ignore it if set in create or update request."](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta)
+1. `Cluster`s have arbitrary names.
+Indeed, Kubernetes clusters are unaware of their names at the moment—apimachinery's `ObjectMeta` struct has a `ClusterName` field, but it ["is not set anywhere right now and apiserver is going to ignore it if set in create or update request."](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#ObjectMeta)
+1. `Cluster`s are configured using regular [client-go](https://github.com/kubernetes/client-go) [rest.Config](https://godoc.org/k8s.io/client-go/rest#Config) structs.
+They can be created, for example, from [kubeconfig files](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) or [service account imports](https://admiralty.io/blog/introducing-multicluster-service-account/).
+We recommend using the [config](https://godoc.org/admiralty.io/multicluster-service-account/pkg/config) package of [multicluster-service-account](https://github.com/admiraltyio/multicluster-service-account) in either case.
-1. A `Cluster` struct is created for each context. `Cluster`s hold references to cluster-scoped dependencies: clients, caches, etc. (In controller-runtime, the `Manager` holds a unique set of those.)
+1. A `Cluster` struct is created for each kubeconfig context and/or service account import. `Cluster`s hold references to cluster-scoped dependencies: clients, caches, etc. (In controller-runtime, the `Manager` holds a unique set of those.)
 1. A `Controller` struct is created, and configured to watch the Pod resource in each cluster.
-Internally, on each pod event, a reconcile `Request`, which consists of the context, namespace, and name of the pod, is added to the `Controller`'s [workqueue](https://godoc.org/k8s.io/client-go/util/workqueue).
+Internally, on each pod event, a reconcile `Request`, which consists of the cluster name, namespace, and name of the pod, is added to the `Controller`'s [workqueue](https://godoc.org/k8s.io/client-go/util/workqueue).
 1. `Request`s are to be processed asynchronously by the `Controller`'s `Reconciler`, whose level-based logic is provided by the user (e.g., create controlled objects, call other services).
 1. Finally, a `Manager` is created, and the `Controller` is added to it.
 In multicluster-controller, the `Manager`'s only responsibilities are to start the `Cluster`s' caches, wait for them to sync, then start the `Controller`s.
 (The `Manager` knows about the caches from the `Controller`s.)